 Another question companies should ask themselves when testing their omnichannel strategy is whether they are using the right channels.
 The term “channel” can include apps, calls, store pickup, chatbots, QR codes, and more.
 It’s also important here to define a multi-channel customer journey and then link the various channels to enable cross-selling.
 A constant analysis of the channels, including their strengths and weaknesses, can be considered a success factor.

 Companies must achieve potential savings with the omnichannel strategy through channel-specific incentivization.
-From omnichannel implementation concerns its cost, due to the complexity of integrating new technologies with existing ones, but it does not have to be like that with an agile and flexible integration tool that accepts existing technology.
+At the beginning, omnichannel implementation concerns about its cost, due to the complexity of integrating new technologies with existing ones, but it does not have to be like that with an agile and flexible integration tool that accepts existing technology.

 Omnichannel excellence requires the rapid and consistent use of new digital technologies.
 Therefore, companies should ask themselves if they are making optimal use of digital technologies.
 This requires, for example, a review of all the backend and frontend processes.
 The challenge is to forecast the acceptance of new technologies by customers.